Home City Transfers Airport Transfers Private Driver Group Transfers

 When is the best time to visit Croatia?

-May–June and September: The sweet spot.
-Warm enough to swim, affordable, manageable crowds.
+May–June and September: the sweet spot.
+Warm enough to swim, manageable crowds, accommodation 30-40% cheaper than peak.
+Plitvice waterfalls peak after May spring rains.

-July–August: Hot, crowded, and expensive — especially Dubrovnik and Hvar.
-If you must go in peak season, book transfers and accommodations well ahead.
+July–August: hot, crowded, expensive — especially Dubrovnik and Hvar.
+If you must go in peak season, book transfers and accommodations 2-3 months ahead.
+Karasovići border (Croatia–Montenegro) regularly queues 2-3 hours mornings.

-October: Still pleasant on the coast.
+October: still pleasant on the coast.
 Water is warm from summer.
-Some restaurants start closing but the big destinations stay open.
+Some restaurants start closing on the islands but Dubrovnik, Split, and Zagreb stay fully open.

-Start planning: Book a transfer from Dubrovnik or explore routes.
+Start planning: Book a transfer from Dubrovnik or browse all routes.

 City guides: Dubrovnik · Split · Zadar · Zagreb · Hvar · Trogir